BrandonJessup/review/README.md

 ## What does the database table look like?
 I'm using MySQL for this and the columns in the table that store the article information are structured as follows:
 1. **id** - unique value that auto-increments with each new article added.
-2. **title** - what you wish to appear appended to the URL when the article is loaded, for example, a value of *Men in Black II* will appear in the URL as *men-in-black-ii*.
+2. **title** - what you wish to appear appended to the URL when the article is loaded, for example, a value of *men in black ii* will appear in the URL as *men-in-black-ii*.
+Use only numbers and lowercase letters.
 3. **date** - timestamp that fills in current date automatically when row is created, serves as a sort of date-of-article-posted value.

 Note that 'title' is the only column here that you will be entering manually for each review.